imran56-git/imran_app/PRIVACY_POLICY.md

 These services may collect anonymized usage data according to their own privacy policies.

+Currently, this app relies on certain third-party services (such as Firebase, Google Maps, etc.) to manage features and store user data.
+However, we plan to transition to our own dedicated servers and data management systems in the future to ensure more secure and controlled handling of user information.

 5. Data Sharing & Security
 Your personal data is never sold.
 We only share necessary information with trusted services mentioned above to operate the app.
 All data is encrypted and securely stored.